scala/docs.scala-lang/tutorials/tour/basics.md

 }
 ```

-Traits can also have default implementation.
+Traits can also have default implementations.

 ```
 trait Greeter {